Supporting the Black Community

-Our first GT Ventures grant was awarded to Madison Wilson in December of 2020.
-Madison is an 8 year old from Solvang, Ca. Early on during the Pandemic, Madison was home watching more children’s movies than normal and noticed there were no characters that looked like her.
+Our first GT Ventures grant was awarded in December 2020 to Madison Wilson.
+Early on during the Pandemic, when then 8 year old Madison was home in Solvang, CA watching more children’s movies than normal, she noticed there were no characters that looked like her.
 She observed the same issue with all the books in her classroom.
-So in response, on Juneteenth, she spoke in front of the town about the issue and has now raised over $90,000.
-From there, Madi, along with her Mom Vashti, started the non-profit Madi’s Treasure Box that will provide multi-cultural tools such as crayons and books to schools across the country.
-Check out more at https://madistreasurebox.com .
+So in response, the following Juneteenth, she spoke in front of the town about the history of the holiday and importance of seeing every type of person represented in media and especially in our educational materials.